databricks-industry-solutions/security-analysis-tool/docs/setup.md

-   We generated a template file: \<SATProject\>/configs/setupsecrets.sh to make this easy for you with [curl](https://docs.databricks.com/dev-tools/api/latest/authentication.html#store-tokens-in-a-netrc-file-and-use-them-in-curl), copy paste and run the commands from the file with your PAT token values.
+   We generated a template file: \<SATProject\>/configs/setupsecrets.sh to make this easy for you with [curl](https://docs.databricks.com/dev-tools/api/latest/authentication.html#store-tokens-in-a-netrc-file-and-use-them-in-curl), copy and paste and run the commands from the file with your PAT token values.
    You will need to [setup .netrc file](https://docs.databricks.com/dev-tools/api/latest/authentication.html#store-tokens-in-a-netrc-file-and-use-them-in-curl) to use this method

   Example: